 - Be consistent, both in your praise and in your expectations

-- Enjoy new experiences together, whether it is new food, adventures like horseback riding, snorkeling, parasailing….
+- Enjoy new experiences together, whether it is new food, adventures like horseback riding, snorkelling, parasailing….
 Do it together.

 - Share your values from a young age, importance of kindness, fairness, sharing, etc. Talk about why these things are important.